mozilla-ai/lm-buddy/README.md

 This will install an editable version of the package along with all of its dependency groups.

-Poetry should recognize your active virtual environment during installation and install the package dependencies there (this has been tested with Conda).
+Poetry should recognize your active virtual environment during installation If you have an active Conda environment, Poetry should recognize it during installation and install the package dependencies there.
+This hasn't been explicitly tested with other virtual python environments, but will likely work.

 Alternatively, you can use poetry's own environment by running
 ```